January 4, 2019

 Delta College Admissions Advisor, John Neal, is the 2019 recipient of the College’s Spirit of Martin Luther King, Jr. Award.

-Neal will receive the prestigious award at the 23rd Annual Martin Luther King Jr. Unity March and Luncheon on Monday, January 21 at The Dow Event Center, 303 Johnson Street in Saginaw.
+Neal received the prestigious award at the 23rd Annual Martin Luther King Jr. Unity March and Luncheon on Monday, January 21 at The Dow Event Center, 303 Johnson St. in Saginaw.
 The Saginaw Chapter of Alpha Phi Alpha Fraternity in partnership with Delta’s BFSA annually hosts the event.

-Neal began working at Delta College in 2006 as a part-time health and wellness instructor, and since then has held several positions at the College, including multicultural advisor.
-Additionally, he has been a key member of several special projects undertaken by Delta such as, the Men of Delta Mentoring program and the Second Chance Prison Pell program.
+Neal began working at Delta College in 2006 as a part-time health and wellness instructor.
+Since then he has held several positions at the College, including multicultural advisor.
+Additionally, he has been a key member of several special projects undertaken by Delta such as the Men of Delta Mentoring program and the Second Chance Prison Pell program.

 “At Delta, we all have the capacity to do great things because we all can serve,” said Neal.
 “I get to assist in the professional, financial and personal development of students who look to Delta for a quality education.
 At the end of the day, it’s all about the students.”